hcgaron/neuroflow_interview_staging_area/README.md

 Right now, the app is running on a **development server** which is **NOT** suitable for production.
 I would imaging we would use something like **Apache2** to serve this app.
 If using Apache2, I would use the src/neuroflow_rest_api/wsgi.py file to load environment variables from a script when the app is loaded.

+#### Security

 I would also change the JWT access token expiration time to a short value (5 - 20 mins) for security purposes, but allow refresh tokens to live as long as deemed safe to do so by project requirements.

+Furthermore, I have currently allowed all CORS requests, but this wouldn't be suitbale for production.
+I would change the CORS_ORIGIN_WHITELIST to only allow from authorized addresses.

 ### Percentile Consieration